Hitstar53/My-Notes/Placement Preparation/Cheatsheets/SQL Cheat Sheet.md

 ## Section 6: Joins
 Joins are fundamental to relational databases.
 They are used to combine rows from two or more tables based on a related column between them, allowing you to query data across your entire schema.

-**Use Cases & Tips:**
+> [!tip]
-- **Choosing the Right Join:** `INNER JOIN` is for when you only want records that exist in both tables. `LEFT JOIN` is perfect when you want all records from the "left" table, regardless of whether they have a match in the "right" table (e.g., finding all customers and their orders, even if a customer has no orders).
+> - **Choosing the Right Join:** `INNER JOIN` is for when you only want records that exist in both tables. `LEFT JOIN` is perfect when you want all records from the "left" table, regardless of whether they have a match in the "right" table (e.g., finding all customers and their orders, even if a customer has no orders).
-- **Performance:** Ensure that the columns used in your `ON` clause are indexed.
+> - **Performance:** Ensure that the columns used in your `ON` clause are indexed.
 Joining on indexed columns is significantly faster than joining on unindexed ones.
-- **Readability:** Always use table aliases when joining multiple tables to keep your query clean and avoid ambiguity with column names.
+> - **Readability:** Always use table aliases when joining multiple tables to keep your query clean and avoid ambiguity with column names.

 ##### 1. INNER JOIN
 = (A ∩ B)